 Familiarity with the following will be beneficial:

 - Azure Web App concepts.

 - Familiarity with the Azure CLI.

 - Familiarity with the structure of Azure Bicep Templates is highly recommended.

 The following labs can help to fulfill the prerequisites:

 Adil is a Microsoft Certified Trainer, former Azure Engineer, and loves all things Azure.
-He's a Certified Azure Administrator and has worked for some of the biggest MSPs in the world (Cognizant, New Signature, CoreAzure).
+He is a certified Azure Administrator and Azure DevOps Expert and has worked for some of the biggest MSPs in the world (Cognizant, New Signature, CoreAzure).
 He loves to combine his two passions: cloud and teaching.

 Adil specializes in Azure Infrastructure services and has a curiosity for new, in-preview services from Azure, getting his hands familiar with the content before most of the world does.
-Adil has a keen interest in deploying services to Azure using Infrastructure-as-code and Azure DevOps.
-Outside work, Adil helps run a growing community of IT professionals looking to break into cloud and regularly runs workshops and webinars.
+Outside of work, Adil helps run a growing community of IT professionals looking to break into the cloud and regularly runs workshops and webinars.